Giving Your Scraps a Second Chance

 What if my bucket goes missing or gets damaged?

-If your bucket disappears into the great unknown (it happens), let us know and we’ll get you a replacement.
+If your bucket disappears into the great unknown, let us know and we will bring you a replacement.
 You will pay a new Bucket Buy-In.

-Buckets that are cracked, warped, or no longer sealing properly will be swapped out, just shoot us a message or leave a note on pickup day.
+Buckets that are cracked, warped, or no longer sealing properly will be swapped out; just shoot us a message or leave a note on pickup day.
 There is no charge if we are replacing a bucket from normal usage.
-In fact, we usually pull questionable buckets during the cleaning process to prevent you from having this issue.
+We remove questionable buckets during the cleaning process to prevent you from having this issue.

 If it's just the lid that blows away, everyone gets one free replacement with a reminder that they MUST be fully locked down on exchange days.